MercySitienei/codsoft_2/README.md

 # A LANDING PAGE

-This is a landing page for a business with information about the business, services offered and contact
+This is a landing page for with information about the business, services offered and contact details.

 ## Table of contents